cometbeetle/AutoUncertainties/paper/paper.md

    index: 1

 bibliography: paper.bib
-date: 7 February 2025
+date: 21 May 2025
 ---

 # Summary

 Propagation of uncertainties is of great utility in the experimental sciences.
-While the rules of (linear) uncertainty propagation are simple, managing many variables with uncertainty information can quickly become complicated in large scientific software stacks, and require keeping track of many variables and implementing custom error propagation rules for each mathematical operator.
+While the rules of (linear) uncertainty propagation are straightforward, managing many variables with uncertainty information can quickly become complicated in large scientific software stacks.
+Often, this requires programmers to keep track of many variables and implement custom error propagation rules for each mathematical operator and function.
 The Python package `AutoUncertainties`, described here, provides a solution to this problem.

 # Statement of Need

-`AutoUncertainties` is Python package for uncertainty propagation.
-It provides a drop-in mechanism to add uncertainty information to Python scalar and `NumPy` [@harris2020array] array variables.
+`AutoUncertainties` is a Python package for uncertainty propagation of independent and identically distributed (i.i.d.) random variables.
+It provides a drop-in mechanism to add uncertainty information to Python scalar and `NumPy` [@harris2020array] array objects.
 It implements manual propagation rules for the Python dunder math methods, and uses automatic differentiation via `JAX` [@jax2018github] to propagate uncertainties for most `NumPy` methods applied to both scalar and `NumPy` array variables.
-In doing so, it eliminates the need for carrying around additional uncertainty variables, needing to implement custom propagation rules for any `NumPy` operator with a gradient rule implemented by `JAX`, and in most cases requires minimal modification to existing code, typically only when uncertainties are attached to central values.
+In doing so, it eliminates the need for carrying around additional uncertainty variables or for implementing custom propagation rules for any `NumPy` operator with a gradient rule implemented by `JAX`.
+Furthermore, in most cases, it requires minimal modification to existing code—typically only when uncertainties are attached to central values.

 # Prior Work